Bridging Rested and Restless Bandits with Graph-Triggering: Rising and Rotting

-We also remark that, in the two corner cases, \ie rested and restless bandits, the regret bound is actually smaller and corresponds exactly to the bounds presented in~\citep{metelli2022stochastic}, even though this is not immediately visible in Theorem~\ref{thr:det_block_bound} because of a mathematical artifact of the proof.\footnote{More details can be found in Remark~\ref{rem:coincidence_rising} (Appendix~\ref{apx:proofs}).} In the bound, the graph topology emerges by means of cliques' sizes, that act as multiplicative constants.
+We also remark that, in the two corner cases, \ie rested and restless bandits, the regret bound is actually smaller and corresponds exactly to the bounds presented in~\citep{metelli2022stochastic}, even though this is not immediately visible in Theorem~\ref{thr:det_block_bound} because of a mathematical artifact of the proof.\footnote{More details can be found in Remark~\ref{rem:coincidence_rising} (Appendix~\ref{apx:proofs}).} In the bound, the graph topology emerges by means of cliques' sizes, which act as multiplicative constants.
 The major consequence is that having fewer cliques leads, in general, to a better bound.
 As intuition suggests, the rested scenario can lead to a worst-case bound in the first component (which is, by the way, the one having the greater order in $T$), and this can be seen by a simple application of Jensen's Inequality, and by noticing that $\Upsilon_{\boldsymbol{\nu}}$ is a concave function:

 We remark that in the two corner cases, one of the two contributions vanishes, even though it cannot be directly seen in Theorem~\ref{thr:det_block_bound}.
 However, since the restless regret has a better order than the rested one, graphs with fewer cliques may lead, in general, to better bounds.
 Unfortunately, to precisely quantify this property, one would need to know the exact shape of $\Upsilon_{\boldsymbol{\nu}}$ and to solve a difficult optimization problem.